knowosadko/IIS-project/README.md

 ### stateDetection
 Script for training Machine Learning models.

-### testnoface.py
-Testing script for what happens if no AUs are predicted

 # Resources
 Microsoft Azure Speech services, it works better than google, has lower WER (word error rate).